 Commonly referred to as “black gold” because of its utility as a form of commodity money throughout the ancient trading world, black pepper has evolved as a promising crop with a variety of useful qualities.
 Indulge in its many uses by finding out how to grow pepper vines below.

-Climate, support systems, soil conditions, and water needs are just some of the factors that influence black pepper's growth patterns.
-The following growing guidelines will help you to create a proper environment in order to succeed in its cultivation.
+Climate, support systems, soil conditions, and water needs are just some factors to take into account when learning how to grow black pepper plants.
+The following growing guidelines will help you to create a proper environment in order to succeed in black pepper cultivation.

 Black pepper vines can grow in a wide range of soils, but do best in well-drained, loamy soils that are high in organic matter, with an ideal pH of 5.5 - 6.5.
-Also, as a day-neutral surface feeder, pepper vines grow best in humus-rich soils.
+Humus-rich soils are ideal for growing black pepper.